spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-feature-walkthrough/product-offer-in-the-back-office.md

 ---
 title: Product Offer in the Back Office
-description: This article provides reference information about product offers in the Back Office.
+description: This document provides reference information about product offers in the Back Office.
 template: concept-topic-template
 ---